chinapedia/wikipedia.abstract.en/Page/Morocco.md

 French and Spanish protectorates: 1912 to 1956

-Forteresse_Jadida_03.JPG in El Jadida]] War_in_Morocco_Death_of_Spanish_general_Margallo.JPG general Margallo during the Melilla War.
+in El Jadida]] general Margallo during the Melilla War.
 Le Petit Journal, 13 November 1893.]]

 As Europe industrialised, Northwest Africa was increasingly prized for its potential for colonisation.
 France showed a strong interest in Morocco as early as 1830, not only to protect the border of its Algerian territory, but also because of the strategic position of Morocco with coasts on the Mediterranean and the open Atlantic.[31]
 In 1860, a dispute over Spain's Ceuta enclave led Spain to declare war.
 Victorious Spain won a further enclave and an enlarged Ceuta in the settlement.
 In 1884, Spain created a protectorate in the coastal areas of Morocco.

 In 1904, France and Spain carved out zones of influence in Morocco.
 Recognition by the United Kingdom of France's sphere of influence provoked a strong reaction from the German Empire; and a crisis loomed in 1905.
 The matter was resolved at the Algeciras Conference in 1906.
 The Agadir Crisis of 1911 increased tensions between European powers.
 The 1912 Treaty of Fez made Morocco a protectorate of France, and triggered the 1912 Fez riots.[32]
 Spain continued to operate its coastal protectorate.
 By the same treaty, Spain assumed the role of protecting power over the northern and southern Saharan zones.[33]

 Tens of thousands of colonists entered Morocco.
 Some bought up large amounts of the rich agricultural land, others organised the exploitation and modernisation of mines and harbours.
 Interest groups that formed among these elements continually pressured France to increase its control over Morocco – a control which was also made necessary by the continuous wars among Moroccan tribes, part of which had taken sides with the French since the beginning of the conquest.
 Governor general Marshall Hubert Lyautey sincerely admired Moroccan culture and succeeded in imposing a joint Moroccan-French administration, while creating a modern school system.
 Several divisions of Moroccan soldiers (Goumiers or regular troops and officers) served in the French army in both World War I and World War II, and in the Spanish Nationalist Army in the Spanish Civil War and after (_Regulares_).[34]
-The institution of slavery was abolished in 1925.[35]
-Louis_Comfort_Tiffany_-_Market_day_outside_the_walls_of_Tangiers,_Morocco.jpg's population included 40,000 Muslims, 31,000 Europeans and 15,000 Jews.[36]]]
+The institution of slavery was abolished in 1925.[35] 's population included 40,000 Muslims, 31,000 Europeans and 15,000 Jews.[36]]]

 Between 1921 and 1926, a Berber uprising in the Rif Mountains, led by Abd el-Krim, led to the establishment of the Republic of the Rif.
 The Spanish lost more than 13,000 soldiers at Annual in July–August 1921.[37]
 The rebellion was eventually suppressed by French and Spanish troops.